picario/xpoapi/doc/Images/Overview.md

 ####Add image
 When you click on the ‘Add Image’ button a small window will pop-up allowing you to upload new image files to your PicarioXPO account.<br/>
-You can click on the ‘Choose file’ button to browse to your folders on your pc and select the desired file(s) by hand.<br/>
+You can click on the ‘Choose file’ button to browse on your pc and select the desired file(s) by hand.<br/>
 Or you can ‘drag and drop’ the file(s) to the Add Image window and the upload process will begin automatically.
 <br/><br/>